waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Problem:** Trapped in the house.
 The 'WARP_CARPET_DOWN' at the exit did not activate through any standard movement (from above, side) or interaction ('A', 'B', 'Select').
 - **Hypothesis (Falsified):** Re-interacting with the Fishing Guru would unlock the exit.
 - **Solution:** Opening the main menu with 'Start' and then pressing 'Down' on the D-pad triggered the exit warp.
 This confirms the existence of non-obvious, menu-based puzzle solutions.

+# Olivine Lighthouse 2F Puzzle
+- The warp tile at (17, 11) does not activate when stepped on from the left or from below.
+Its function is currently unknown.